Borhanxj/stress-level-analysis/README.md

 📄 **File:** `merged_stress_economics.csv`
 🧩 **Purpose:** To analyze how **economic and healthcare metrics** (e.g., life expectancy, unemployment, physician density) correlate with the **proportion of people reporting high stress**.

-This merged dataset was the foundation for our **correlation heatmap** and multiple cross-variable analyses.
+This merged dataset was used for our **correlation heatmap** and multiple cross-variable analyses.

 ---